 Remove cap – Honda fixed their cap using a Torx head screw.
 It’s important to know that it is a left-hand thread.
 Meaning to remove the screw turn the Torx head clockwise. (right)

 Other types may use a clip, the clip just slides off, but I place a rag over the clip when removing as these guy’s can fly and you could spend a whole afternoon searching and still never find it.

+If the spud is missing or worn go ahead and replace the pawls.
 If however the pawls are just dry, put some silicone grease on them, reassemble and test.

 The pulley cap must also be checked for wear and damage.
 A damaged cap will prevent the pawls from working.

 So what if my pawls and cap look good, what else could cause the problem?
+Other possibilities include: